-If you have recently completed a course of education or training and are entering the media and entertainment industry as a freelance, you can join BECTU as a new entrant at a special rate.
+If you have recently completed a course of education or training and are entering the media and entertainment industry as a freelancer, join BECTU as a new entrant at a special rate.

 This offer is only available to those who are joining the union for the first time and who join within a year of completing their education or training.
 Such new entrants, working freelance, are eligible to join BECTU as a full member for one year at £60.
+(Payable at £5 a month if you like).
 This is half the standard joining fee and includes all services as well as access to low-cost public liability insurance.
+New entrants may also be interested in the Media Freelance Insurance plan which offers low-cost kit cover and more.

 Young Members Forum

 Connect too with our Young Members Forum.
-Visit their site and follow them @bectu_ym
+Follow them on twitter @bectu_ym

 The New Entrant application form is available to download from this page; alternatively you can request a form by post.